orion-research/coach/INSTALLATION.md

 $ sudo pip install neo4jrestclient

+(In some installations, you have to use pip3 instead of pip in the above commands.)

 ## Configuration settings
-Depending on where COACH is installed, some settings files need to update with correct paths.
+Depending on where COACH is installed, some settings files need to update with correct url paths.
-This includes the files COACH/framework/settings/root_settings.json, where the path to directory must be updated, and COACH/framework/settings/directory.json, where the directory information is stored, with paths to the different installed services.
+This includes the files COACH/framework/settings/root_settings_development.json, where the url path to directory must be updated, and COACH/framework/settings/directory_development.json, where the directory information is stored, with url paths to the different installed services.

-Examples of the format of these files can be found in the same directory, as example_root_settings.json and example_directory.json.

 ## Running COACH